 The personal information we may collect and hold varies and is dependent on the nature of our dealings with you.
 The kinds of personal information can include but is not limited to:

 address (and previous address if relevant)

 information about your use of Sci-Fleet's products or services

 financial information (including assets, liabilities, income and expenditure)

 credit card details

 motor vehicle details (including make, model, registration number, VIN, colour, options and accessories provided, trade in details, price paid, odometer readings, vehicle location, vehicle speed, vehicle diagnostic data, finance and insurance details, roadside assistance services and extended warranty details)

 motor vehicle service history

-photographic or video surveillance footage
+photographic or video surveillance footage and biometric information

 The above information is collected and recorded about individuals who interact with us such as: